adamamer20/pythonic-template/README.md

 # Pythonic Template 🐍

-A modern, comprehensive Cookiecutter template for Python projects that follows best practices and includes everything you need for professional Python development.
+A modern, comprehensive Cookiecutter template for Python projects that follows best practices and includes everything you need for professional Python development - now with **advanced devcontainer support**, **AI agent integration**, and **academic paper workflows**.

 ## Features